-Still today a significant part of Chattisgarh resides in its villages and forests (tribes) which are not easily accessible.
-Owning to which proper medical facilities are not available.
-Based on what we heard most of the Govenment Primary Health centres are inadequate to provide necessary facilities and are thus to some extent not of much use.
+Today a significant part of Chattisgarh resides in its villages and forests (tribes) which are not easily accessible.
+Owing to which proper medical facilities are not available.
+Based on what we heard, most of the Government Primary Health centres are inadequate to provide necessary facilities and are thus to some extent not of much use.

-Medical facilities in rural India is substantially poor and at times people have to suffer because of diseases that are easily curable: due to lack of access to primary healthcare facilities.
+Medical facilities in rural India are substantially poor and at times people have to suffer because of diseases that are easily curable: due to lack of access to primary healthcare facilities.

 Jan Swasthya Sahyog: People’s Health Support Group is located in Ganiyari.

 Ganiyari is a village in the Bilaspur District of Chhattisgarh.
 Our (as part of my Project) pursuit to making medical diagnosis available to all and democratising the right to know about your own body’s condition took us to the streets of Ganiyari, to explore something incredible inCredible Chhattisgarh

 Started by a bunch of talented and socially aware individuals from the best Medical Institutes of the country.
 It is a place that provides quality healthcare facilities at an affordable price to rural Bilaspur.
 We came into contact with a doctor who is a full time practitioner there as part of our project through the TATA trust.
 We reached out to them to showcase our work, take feedback and find synergies in how we could help them in their pursuit to give back to the community in need.

 It was about a 3 hour Journey from Raipur, the capital of Chhattisgarh.
 We started our trip at around 8:30AM in the morning (I picked my Friend Priyanjit up from his Apartment, so the trip really started at 9:00AM ;D), it was a long trip through the countryside of Chhattisgarh.
 I hadn’t slept properly the previous night.
 (In fact I was watching a TV series the previous night (